the-Jinxist/Eccentric/README.md

 The app uses the RAWG API to pull game information and show it to the user!

 ## Tech
 Uses SQL Lite for persistence.
-No State management as its a very straightforwad app but you make that conclusion yourself ;)
+Moved to BLoC for managing state

 ## Screenshots